-College move-in day is a much anticipated rite of passage for the college freshman.
-Of course it is going to look a little different this year, even if your student’s college is reopening for in-person or online classes.
-But given that students might be spending even more time in their dorm room — whether attending online classes or hanging out more since sports and other activities are cancelled, it is more important than ever to use a good college packing list to make sure they have what they need to be comfortable and safe.
+College move-in day is a much-anticipated rite of passage for the college freshman.
+For the last couple of years, college students have been spending even more time in their dorm rooms, as other activities and sport have been canceled.
+This makes it even more important to use a good college packing list to make sure they have what they need to be comfortable and safe.

-When the college your son plans to attend opens for the fall 2020 semester or quarter, your kid will finally meet his future roommate and the space he’ll call home for the year.
-I’ve had the honor and pleasure of sending two of my three sons off to college so far, and we’ve learned a few things about the packing experience along the way.
+When your son’s college opens for the fall semester or quarter, your first year student will finally meet his future roommate for the first time and see his new home for the year.
+I’ve had the honor and pleasure of sending two of my three sons off to college so far, and we’ve learned a few things about the packing experience along the way, enabling me to put together a comprehensive college packing list for guys (and yes you can use this for girls too but they may have some additional needs that my boys didn’t.)

 College Packing List for Guys

-Of course, needs and wants vary depending on the kid, but here is what you will DEFINITELY need to pack.
+Of course, needs and wants vary depending on the kid, but here are the dorm room essentials that you will DEFINITELY need.
+Don’t forget to pack the following items on this ultimate college packing list.

-This category depends on the climate at your child’s college, but in general, remember that winter wear such as parkas, boots, and rain wear can probably wait until Thanksgiving break, if their school will even be in session after Thanksgiving.
+This category depends on the climate at your child’s college, but in general, remember that they just need enough clothes to get them through to Thanksgiving break.
+Winter wear such as parkas, boots, and rainwear can probably wait until Thanksgiving break if they are planning on coming home at that time.

 - at least 5 long-sleeve shirts or button-down shirts